-Submission to 2017 So It Goes Journal is open.
+Submission to 2018 So It Goes Journal opens February 1.

 So It Goes is designed to bring together work from veterans and civilians, established authors and virtual unknowns, high school students and nonagenarians.
 It’s a journal that has been, in a way, unstuck in time.

 True to Vonnegut’s ethos of kindness, common decency, and free-expression as well as his passion for social justice, environmentalism, and peace, So It Goes is a literary journal with a conscience.
 Over fifty percent of each issue’s contents come from veteran artists and authors.
 And each issue revolves around a theme, such as War and Peace (I) , Humor (II), Creativity (III), Social Justice (IV), and Indiana (V), and A Little More Common Decency (VI).

-In keeping with our Year of Vonnegut theme, all submissions or submit-ers featured must touch in some way on the idea of Lonesome No More!
+In keeping with this theme, all submissions or submit-ers featured must touch in some way on the idea of Lonesome No More!

-Submissions are limited to one work of prose or up to five poems (1500 word limit) and/or five photographs and/or artwork.
+Submissions are limited to one work of prose (1500 words max) or up to five poems (1500 words max for all five) and/or five photographs and/or artwork.
 Employees of KVML and KVML Board of Directors and Advisory Board Members are not eligible to participate.
 Everyone else is encouraged to send in a submission(s): Students, amateur writers and artists, professional writers and artists, young, old, and current/retired military veterans.
 The veteran community was important to Vonnegut, as he served his country too, so we imagine he’d love to see literary and artistic representation from current and former military personnel, as well.

 If you have any questions, contact us at [email protected].